Sayon-okai/TinDog-Project.github.io/README.md

 # TinDog Project
+ - A website where dog lovers meet and more

+# Author
+  - Sayon T. Okai
+  - # Email
+    - sayon.study@gmail.com

-HINT: To fiure out which Bootstrap components/snippets are used.
-Refer to the PDF below: https://github.com/appbrewery/tindog/blob/main/Bootstrap-snippets.pdf
+# HINT: To fiure out which Bootstrap components/snippets are used.
+Refer to the PDF below:
+https://github.com/appbrewery/tindog/blob/main/Bootstrap-snippets.pdf

 ## SVGs: